 Shapes give you another easy way to run a photo scavenger hunt.
 It allows the kids to explore the ways shapes are used in signs, architecture and more.
-Try getting photos of one shape or a variety.
+Show photos of one shape or a variety to show what you expect.
 What might you do with the photographed shapes the kids take?

 Holidays are a great time to take photos.
 People decorate their yards, public buildings put up displays and schools feature all sorts of items made by their students.
 There are a lot of photo opportunities.

 - Tree ornaments